Quick Links:

 Other Things to See in Styria

 Styria also has seven thermal spas, the National Park Gesäuse, beautiful wine lands and shares some castles of the "Road of Castles" with the Burgenland.
 There are several monasteries worth a visit, most importantly Stift Admont.
-Bad Radkersburg, Leibnitz and Ehrenhausen are real outposts of the province, whereas the church of pilgrimage in Mariazell can be busy on summer weekends.
-Other charming villages and towns include Hartberg, Bruck an der Mur, Oberzeiring and Oberwölz.
+Bad Radkersburg, Leibnitz, Weiz, Fürstenfeld and Ehrenhausen are real outposts of the province.
+In the village of Piber, the stud of the Spanish Riding School can be found and architecture by Friendsreich Hundertwasser in Bärnbach and the spa in Blumau near Feldbach.

+The church of pilgrimage in Mariazell can be busy on summer weekends.
+Other significant villages and towns include Hartberg, Bruck an der Mur, Deutschlandsberg, Voitsberg, Knittelfeld, Oberzeiring and Oberwölz.
 Styria also has a share of the Salzkammergut, but this region (including Bad Aussee and Altaussee) will be covered in a seperate article.
 Liezen might make a good base for day-trips to the Salzkammergut, which is the best area for hiking, for example around Schladming.
-In the village of Piber, the stud of the Spanish Riding School can be found and architecture by Friendsreich Hundertwasser in Bärnbach and the spa in Blumau near Feldbach.
-For further Styrian towns and villages, see my list of communities in Styria.
+In terms of holiday regions, note the following articles: Steirisches Thermenland (Styrian Spa Region), Oststeirisches Hügelland, Ausseerland (Steirisches Salzkammergut), Murtal.

 back to "sightseeing"